 f) Research projects carried out

-h) Certificate from the center where completed your studies stating that the master completed gives access to doctorate in the country of origin.
+h) Certificate from the centre where completed your studies stating that the master completed gives access to the doctorate in the country of origin.

 i) Proposed work plan, with the following format: